ardtieboy/blog/src/pages/blog/meet-nalu/index.md

 ![nalu4](./nalu4.jpg)

 On November 11 I live exactly one year together with my girlfriend in our apartment.
 In that year, we bought a lot of stuff, but I can honestly say Nalu was the best purchase of the last decade.
-I love my doggo so much and I I would not be able to miss him anymore.
+I love my doggo so much and I would not be able to miss him anymore.